 “Sterilizing” the Sacrament of Marriage

 Marriage, as a sacrament, reflects God’s love.
-Just as a priest must never intentionally hinder the sacraments—like refusing to consecrate the Eucharist or absolve sins—a married couple should never block the life-giving potential of their union.
+Just as a priest must never intentionally hinder the sacraments—like refusing to consecrate the Eucharistor absolve sins—a married couple should never block the life-giving potential of their union.

-Contraception “sterilizes” the act of love, while Natural Family Planning (NFP) cooperates with the body’s natural rhythms.
+Contraception “sterilizes” the act of love, while Natural Family Planning cooperates with the body’s natural rhythms.
 NFP respects the sanctity of life, making it fundamentally different from contraception, which works against it.

 Some may argue that the end result of NFP and contraception is the same—no conception.
 However, just as there’s a significant difference between allowing a natural death and causing one through euthanasia, there’s a difference between working with the body’s natural cycles and actively preventing life.